KospY/BasSDK/Components/ThunderRoad/Items/Preview.md

 | ---                               | ---
 |Close Up Preview                   | Changes to creating a Close up preview, shown for the small preview in the book.
 You can use a new preview just for the close up if you prefer.
 |Size                               | Adjust the size to fit the weapon.
 Scales with X Scale of the Preview Script.
-|Icon Resolution                    | Adjust the resolution of the image. `Recommended Resolution: 512`
+|Icon Resolution                    | Adjust the resolution of the image.
 |Temp Layer                         | Temporarily changes layer when taking a picture.
 Change this if the layers are already in use/changed.
 | Renderers                         | Select Renderers which can used in the preview.
 Not neccessary for the weapon mesh.
 | Generated Icon                    | Generated Icon goes here.
 User can create their own preview and put it here too.